tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 Tarantool Grafana dashboard is available as part of `Grafana Official & community built dashboards <https://grafana.com/grafana/dashboards>`_.
+There's a version
-You can find version for Prometheus datasource on `this page <https://grafana.com/grafana/dashboards/13054>`_ and version for InfluxDB datasource on `this page <https://grafana.com/grafana/dashboards/12567>`_.
+`for Prometheus data source <https://grafana.com/grafana/dashboards/13054>`_ and one `for InfluxDB data source <https://grafana.com/grafana/dashboards/12567>`_.
-Tarantool Grafana dashboard is a ready for import template with basic memory, space operations and HTTP load panels, based on default `metrics <https://github.com/tarantool/metrics>`_ package functionality.
+Tarantool Grafana dashboard is a ready for import template with basic memory, space operations, and HTTP load panels, based on default `metrics <https://github.com/tarantool/metrics>`_ package functionality.

 Dashboard requires using ``metrics`` **0.5.0** or newer;